Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 For many, I’m sure this choice raises eyebrows.
 After all, the character is barely remembered.
 Ghost Ship was also thoroughly lambasted when released.
 On the poor ratings, let me just say for the record that I don’t disagree with the criticisms.

-Still, with the intriguing background of this villain, it’s anybody’s guess as to how Ghost Ship could have turned out had it been in the hands of a better production team.
-I believe the movie could have been a box office success.
+Still, with the intriguing background of this villain, it’s anybody’s guess as to how Ghost Ship could have turned out had it been made by a better production team.
+I believe it could have been a box office success.